cstrnt/notion-api/README.md

 - [Chrome](https://developers.google.com/web/tools/chrome-devtools/manage-data/cookies)
 - [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Storage_Inspector)

 After you found the Notion.so cookie, look for an entry called `token_v2`.
 It is the necessary credential for the `Notion` instance.
-Simply copy them when you create the instance.
+Simply copy it into your code when you create the instance.

 # Instance Options